 According to the Portuguese tax authorities, the exchange of Bitcoin “constitutes an on-demand, VAT-free exercise of services”.
 This means that any gains made from the purchase or sale of Bitcoin are not taxed, nor is the exchange of Bitcoin for other currencies.

-Payments in Bitcoin to individuals in Portugal are also not taxed, however, any companies who deal in Bitcoin will be liable to tax on capital gains (paid on a scale between 28% and 35%).
+Payments in Bitcoin to individuals in Portugal are also not taxed.
+However, any companies that deal in Bitcoin will be liable to tax on capital gains (paid on a scale between 28% and 35%).

 It is also important to note that Portugal has no tax on inheritance, wealth, or gift tax for residents.

 Bitcoin and the Portugal NHR regime